Antriel/whet/README.md

 Stones (named after _whetstone_) are individual building blocks of a project.

 They represent a single logical asset (can be multiple files) or functionality (e.g. a dev web server).
 Stones can use other stones (via routes), to achieve their objective, forming a dependency tree.
-E.g. a css file could be made by minifying a file generated from scss source, and each step could be individually cached.
+E.g. a CSS file could be made by minifying a file generated from SCSS source, and each step could be individually cached.

 ### Stones Configuration